CCI-MOC/esi-leap/docs/esi-leap-api-ref.md

 ```

 ##### DELETE
-* The /v1/contracts/\<uuid> endpoint supports DELETE requests for contract cancellation.
+* The /v1/leases/\<uuid> endpoint supports DELETE requests for lease cancellation.
-* Contracts will have their "status" set to 'cancelled'.
+* Leases will have their "status" set to 'cancelled'.
-* Cancelling a contract does not affect any other contracts.
+* Cancelling a lease does not affect any other leases.
 The related offer will have its availabilities updated to reflect the newly freed time range.
 * Returns null on success.